Are Goldfish More Than Just Pets? – Exploring Their Lucky Charm

 Goldfish in Feng Shui

-In Feng Shui, an ancient Chinese practice of aligning people with their environment, goldfish symbolize good luck and wealth.
-Their bright colors and smooth swimming are thought to bring in positive energy, or ‘Chi’.
-Gold or yellow goldfish are considered especially lucky, representing wealth.
-Feng Shui suggests having nine goldfish in an aquarium – eight gold or red ones for prosperity and one black one to absorb negativity.
+In Feng Shui, an ancient Chinese practice focused on aligning people with their environment, goldfish represent good luck and wealth.
+People believe their bright colors and smooth swimming bring positive energy, or ‘Chi.’
+Gold or yellow ones are especially lucky, symbolizing wealth.
+Feng Shui suggests keeping nine in an aquarium—eight gold or red for prosperity and one black to absorb negativity.

-Placing a goldfish tank in certain areas of a home or office can enhance different life aspects.
-For example, an aquarium in the wealth area (southeast) is believed to increase financial luck, and in the career area (north) to help with job success.
+Positioning an aquarium in certain areas of a home or office can enhance various aspects of life.
+For example, placing a tank in the wealth area (southeast) increases financial luck, while setting it in the career area (north) improves job success.

 goldfish shaped biscuits